jimmyjames/auth0-hapi-api-samples/01-Authenticate-RS256/README.md

 * An unprotected endpoint which returns a message on success.
 Does not require a valid JWT access token.

 **GET** /api/private
 * A protected endpoint which returns a message on success.
+Requires a valid JWT access token.

+**GET** /api/private-scoped
+* A protected endpoint which returns a message on success.
 Requires a valid JWT access token containing a `scope` of `read:messages`.

 ## Running the Sample With Docker